 Breck Associates home > #bc-lifestyle #Biking

 Summit County has an extensive paved bike path that extends from Copper Mountain to Breckenridge to Keystone.
 This is ideal for road bike riding especially in the shoulder seasons, when traffic on the path is sparse.
-At anytime bikers may encounter pedestrians and slower moving bikes.
-Summer is busy, but solitude can be found in off times of day (early morning).
-From Breckenridge, for example, you can ride down to Frisco, then slightly uphill to Copper Mountain - getting in more that 20 miles one way - and then continue to Vail another 25 miles to the west, and beyond.
-Vail Pass is steep up and steep down.
-Copper back to Breck is downhill until Frisco but then surprisingly uphill back to Breckenridge and often into a headwind.
-(So be aware before you fare.)
+At anytime, however, bikers may encounter pedestrians and slower moving bikes.
+Summer is busy, but solitude can be found in off times of day (early morning or late evening).
+From Breckenridge, for example, you can ride down to Frisco, then slightly uphill to Copper Mountain - getting in more that 20 miles one way - and then continue to Vail another 25 miles to the west.
+Vail Pass is steep up and steep down westbound.
+Copper to Frisco is downhill, but then surprisingly uphill back to Breckenridge and often into a headwind.
+A locals' favorite is the Lake Dillon Loop.

 Geographic Description of Trails